MIT Pre-Arrival Checklist

 • Eligible students will be “invited” to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ by email.
 The email invitation will be sent to the student’s @mit.edu email address from Canvas.

-• If a student does not receive an email invitation to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ from Canvas, and they believe that they are eligible, then the student should first check their Junk/SPAM folders.
-If the email invitation is still not there, then the student should email iso-help@mit.edu and include their [MIT ID Number, Academic Department and Program, and future MIT program start date].
+• If a student does not receive an email invitation to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ from Canvas and believes that they are eligible, then they should first check their Junk/SPAM folders.
+If the email invitation is still not there, then the student should email iso-help@mit.edu and include their [MIT ID Number, MIT Academic Department and Program].

-• Students can complete the ‘Immigration Orientation eCourse’ requirement before or after arrival to the U.S.
+• Students can complete the requiredImmigration Orientation eCourse’ requirement before or after arrival to the U.S.

 6. Prepare for travel and arrival to the U.S. no earlier than 30 days before the start date listed on a student’s MIT-issued “Certificate of Eligibility” document (i.e., F-1 Form I-20 or J-1 Form DS-2019).
-Compliance with this immigration regulation is necessary.
+Compliance with this immigration regulation is required.

 • Students should plan to arrive to the U.S. and MIT on or before the start date listed on their MIT-issued “Certificate of Eligibility” document (Form I-20 or Form DS-2019).

-• Example: If a student has an MIT-issued “Certificate of Eligibility” document (Form I-20 or Form DS-2019) with a Fall 2024 start date of September 3, 2024, their entry into the U.S. can be no earlier than August 4, 2024 (30 days prior to the start date listed on their MIT-issued “Certificate of Eligibility” document).
+• Example: If a student has an MIT-issued “Certificate of Eligibility” document (Form I-20 or Form DS-2019) with a Fall 2025 start date of September 3, 2025, their entry into the U.S. can be no earlier than August 4, 2025 (30 days prior to the start date listed on their MIT-issued “Certificate of Eligibility” document).

-• NOTE: Travel outside the U.S. AFTER arrival, and BEFORE the start date listed on the student’s MIT-issued “Certificate of Eligibility” document(s) is NOT RECOMMENDED.
-Students planning on leaving the U.S. shortly after arrival (i.e., vacation, quick trips, cruises, etc.), and then returning to start their MIT program are advised to initially enter the U.S. as a tourist (i.e., B1, B2, ESTA, etc.).
-Upon returning to start an MIT program, the student can then enter the U.S. under F or J status.
+• NOTE: Travel outside the U.S. AFTER arrival and BEFORE the start date listed on the student’s MIT-issued “Certificate of Eligibility” document(s) is NOT RECOMMENDED.
+Students planning on leaving the U.S. shortly after arrival (i.e., vacation, quick trips, cruises, etc.) and then returning to start their MIT program are advised to initially enter the U.S. as a tourist (i.e., B1, B2, ESTA, etc.).
+Upon returning to start an MIT program, the student can enter the U.S. under F or J status.
 Following these steps helps students avoid potential issues when entering the U.S.

 • Students should thoroughly review the ISO ‘First-Time/New MIT Student Entering The U.S.’ webpage for additional information about entering the U.S.